codicevitae/python-pi/Week_2/Lesson_3/README.md

 ```

 Notice that string literals are surrounded by either single `'` or double `"` quotes.

+Boolean values can only be true or false.
+The literal values for these are *True* and *False*.

 A variable is a name for a value that can change.
 The variable can only have one specific value at time, but can be reassigned different values.
 We use an *assignment* statement to both introduce a new variable name and to reassign an existing name.